 There are two major goals of this workshop.
 The first is to open a space for discussion with young people about both the positive and negative ways the Internet is used in our lives, and to think about how stereotypes about gender, race, sexual orientation, ability, etc. impact the way we act online.
 The second is to clear up myths about what the law in British Columbia says about online behaviour – specifically when it comes to issues of criminal harassment and the sharing of intimate images.
 The goal is to engage critically and openly about how we can create an online culture that is safe, accessible, and positive for everyone who uses it.

 We are now pleased to offer a limited number of workshops each year in BC communities outside of Metro Vancouver!
 Please contact us as soon as possible with any workshop requests, and if possible, we will plan our travel schedule to accommodate your availability.

 The workshop was developed for youth in Grades 8-12, and can be delivered in schools or community groups.
 We can be flexible and adapt the material to be appropriate for youth outside of this age range – please contact us to discuss this if you are interested.

 Why is it called “TrendShift”?

 The focus of the workshop is shifting the trends in online culture through rights-based education.
 We believe youth are incredibly important to making this shift happen!

 Who are the facilitators?

-All of our youth workshops are delivered by our Youth Program Coordinator along with our volunteer youth facilitators.
-Our youth facilitators are between the ages of 18-24 and have undergone 21 hours of intensive training.
+All of our youth workshops are delivered by a professional member of our education team, sometimes with support from our volunteer youth facilitators.
+Our youth facilitator volunteers are between the ages of 18-24 and have undergone 21 hours of intensive training.

 How long is it?